-- covered with colorful buoys, and then go inside and chow down.
+- and chow down.
 Hearty portions of simply prepared fresh fish keep diners coming back year after year.
 See p.
-184. - Arnold's Lobster and Clam Bar (Eastham; © 508/255-2575): Once you get served a heaping plate of fried seafood here, you won't bother with any other clam shack.
+180. - Arnold's Lobster & Clam Bar (Eastham; © 508/255-2575): Once you get served a heaping plate of fried seafood here, you won't bother with any other clam shack.
 No one else gives you so much for such a reasonable price on Cape Cod.
 See p.
-193. - Moby Dick's Restaurant (Wellfleet; © 508/349-9795): Unfortunately, word has spread about this terrific restaurant, and it can get pretty mobbed here around supper time.
+187. - Moby Dick's Restaurant (Wellfleet; © 508/349-9795): Unfortunately, word has spread about this terrific restaurant, and it can get pretty mobbed here around supper time.
 Still, it's a terrific place to bring the family, screaming kids and all.
-The clambake special is a 11⁄4-pound lobster, native Monomoy steamed clams, and corn on the cob.
+The clambake special is a 11/4-pound lobster, native Monomoy steamed clams, and corn on the cob.
 Perfect.
 See p.
-203. - Sayle's Seafood (Nantucket; © 508/ 228-4599): Take a 10-minute walk from town on Washington Street Extension, and you'll arrive at this fish store-cum-clam shack.
+197. - Sayle's Seafood (Nantucket; © 508/ 228-4599): Take a 10-minute walk

+- from town on Washington Street Extension, and you'll arrive at this fish storecum-clam shack.
 Charlie Sayles is a local fisherman, and everything here is deliciously fresh.
 Get your fried clams to go and eat them at the beach.
 See p.
-243. - The Bite (Menemsha, Martha's Vineyard; © 508/645-9239): A travel writer once called it the best restaurant on Martha's Vineyard, perhaps in retaliation for a high-priced meal in Edgartown.
+237. - The Bite (Menemsha, Martha's Vineyard; © 508/645-9239): A travel writer once called it the best restaurant on Martha's Vineyard, perhaps in retaliation for a high-priced meal in Edgartown.
 Nevertheless, this is a top-shelf clam shack, tucked away in a picturesque fishing village.
 Order your meal to go and stroll over to the beach, which has the best sunset views on the island.
 The fried clams are delicious; some say the secret is the batter.
 Of course, the fish, unloaded just steps away, couldn't be fresher.
 See p.
-296.
+285.